 Prerequisites: MUS 226, 280, 281, and 282.
-This course will center around the development of advanced sequencing projects using CAKEWALK'S using computer software will be explored in detail using FINALE and SIBELIUS notation software programs.
+This course will center around the development of advanced sequencing projects using CAKEWALK'S

 SONOR and similar sequencing software programs.
 Projects will be based on knowledge learned in the Introduction to Music Sequencing course and will be major in scope.